 With the school summer holidays in full swing not many days pass without us having the company of Lucas, Ellis and Harry while Charlotte is busy with her gardening business.
 Usually, Sue entertains the boys while I keep Harry distracted with walks and treats.
 Occasionally when Sue has a U3A activity that she doesn’t want to miss, I have all three, which entails Lucas and a reluctant Ellis accompanying Harry on his necessary regular ‘poop’ walks.

-On the 9th of August Sue’s little Suzuki went into the garage for it’s annual MOT.
+On the 9th of August Sue’s little Suzuki went into the garage for its annual MOT.
 It has only done just over 2000 miles since last year and it wasn’t a surprise that it passed with flying colours.
-My Fiesta developed a fault on the air-bag sensor quite a few months ago, a common fault with the connection on the front seats and solved by cleaning up the contacts (which I did) but resetting the warning light had to be done by a garage or the purchase of machine that would have done the job.
+My Fiesta developed a fault on the air-bag sensor quite a few months ago, a common fault with the connection on the front seats and solved by cleaning up the contacts (which I did) but resetting the warning light had to be done by a garage or the purchase of a machine that would have done the job.
 I opted for the garage and it cost me £65 to switch a light off!

 On the 11th Sarah and Lee invited us over to Newbold Verdon for Sunday lunch.
 It was a lovely warm day and a good chance to see the hard work that they have been putting into their garden, we also discovered that they had been very busy in the house with an outhouse being converted into quite a plush hi-tech gym with a lot of fresh painting, furniture and new artwork in other parts.
 They have been busy little beavers!
 Lunch was all the yummier as we didn’t have to cook it or wash up afterwards.